EmpowerPlastic/empowerchain/docs/testnet/tasks-and-rewards.md

 - Making content
 - Participating in community events
 - Doing plastic waste cleanup
+- More tasks likely to be added, so keep an eye out!

-The exact tasks will be available on Zealy.
-(LINK TO BE ADDED HERE)
+The exact tasks are available on Zealy: https://zealy.io/c/circulus1-empowerchain/questboard

 120,000 $MPWR are set aside for Zealy tasks and will be awarded relative to the number of points/xp earned by the top 500 (subject to change!) participants.